pytorch/pytorch.github.io/_posts/2024-08-07-flexattention.md

 ### Performance

 Generally speaking, FlexAttention is nearly as performant as a handwritten Triton kernel, which is unsurprising, as we heavily leverage a handwritten Triton kernel.
 However, due to its generality, we do incur a small performance penalty.
 For example, we must incur some additional latency to determine which block to compute next.
 In some cases, we provide some kernel options that can affect the performance of the kernel while changing its behavior.
-They can be found here: [performance knobs](https://github.com/pytorch/pytorch/blob/ee09d066d35d7e17cf7e9479c0b8bfc70cffc264/torch/\_inductor/kernel/flex\_attention.py\#L146-L155)

 As a case study, let's explore how the knobs affect the performance of causal attention.
 We will compare performance of the triton kernel versus FlashAttentionv2 on A100.
-The script can be found [here](https://github.com/pytorch/pytorch/blob/main/benchmarks/transformer/score\_mod.py).
+The script can be found [here](https://github.com/pytorch/pytorch/blob/main/benchmarks/transformer/score_mod.py).

 FlexAttention achieves 90% of FlashAttention2's performance in the forward pass and 85% in the backward pass.
 FlexAttention is currently utilizing a deterministic algorithm that recomputes more intermediates than FAv2, but we have plans to improve FlexAttention’s backward algorithm and hope to close this gap\!